Georges Kopp: World War II

-The Inventor

 Spy

-Kopp set out to work as an engineer in Marseilles, in Vichy France early 1941, where he remained for two and a half years working on a method for distilling synthetic oil from lignite, common in that part of France.
+Kopp set out to work as an engineer in Marseille, in Vichy France early 1941, where he remained for two and a half years working on a method for distilling synthetic oil from lignite, common in that part of France.
 It is possible that the project was supported by the French admiralty under the control of French Intelligence.
 Kopp himself remained ambivalent about whether working on this technology would actually help the Nazis but over the next year, he expanded his Vichy network, whilst simultaneously courting British Intelligence.
-In March 1943, Kopp suspended development of synthetic oil because of the “high risk of the Germans wiping out the Vichy Government”.
-MI5, who had been monitoring his activities, decided to use his network on the recommendations of Major Anthony Blunt, who became Kopp’s controller.
+In March 1943, Kopp suspended development of synthetic oil because of the "high risk of the Germans wiping out the Vichy Government".
+MI5, who had been monitoring his activities, decided to use his network on the recommendations of Major Anthony Blunt, who became Kopp's controller.
 By June 1943, Kopp had created a new cover role as a consulting engineer for the Vichy Ministry of Industrial Production, allowing him to increase his network of operatives further; in effect, Kopp was a double agent from that moment.

 In August 1943, the Gestapo arrested one of Kopp’s operatives.
 The following month, another operative failed to show at a pre-arranged meeting; the noose was tightening.
 Kopp was given the order to cease operations and a week later, he arrived in London for demobilisation.